rathiankush123/ggc/README.md

-# ggc
+# Generate Git Commands

-#### A small tool to generate git commands.
+### A small tool to generate git commands.

-Actually I was tired of paying attention to git command's syntax everytime I had to push the code.
-So I build this tool, according to git commands I used to use (sticking to my command formats for tag).
+Actually I was tired of paying attention to `git` command's syntax everytime I had to push the code.
+So I build this tool, according to `git` commands I used to use (sticking to my command formats for tag).

-#### How to use :
+### How to use :
 1. Fill in the input elements with the placeholder details.
 2. Hit the green button.
-3. You can copy the generated git command using the corresponding "Copy" button beside it.
+3. You can `copy` the generated `git` command using the corresponding "Copy" button beside it.

-Click [here](https://rathiankush123.github.io/ggc/) to use the tool.
+:o: Click [here](https://rathiankush123.github.io/ggc/) to use the tool.